renlabs-dev/communex/docs/running_a_node/README.md

 ### Note

-- Make sure that the `COMMUNE_NODE_DIR` is correctly set.
+- Make sure that the `COMMUNE_NODE_DIR` variable is correctly set in your shell and in the `.env` file (used by `docker-compose`).
-- Make sure you haven't mounted the node there previously, as f.e `/commune-node/chains/` is designed to be used for the chain data storage, it should not be present when running the node fresh !
+- Make sure you don't have old node data in that directory if you want to run the node fresh!

 ## Running the node

-The provided [`./docker-compose.yaml` file] expects the environment variable `COMMUNE_NODE_DIR` to be set to the node data directory, that will be mounted to `/node-data` inside the container.
+The provided [`./docker-compose.yml` file] expects the environment variable `COMMUNE_NODE_DIR` to be set to the node data directory, that will be mounted to `/node-data` inside the container.
 It will serve the P2P connection at `30333` and the RPC service at `9933`.